waterholeforum/docs/troubleshooting.md

 -   **Clear your browser cache.** Sometimes, old versions of JavaScript and CSS assets can be cached by your browser.
 Try clearing your browser cache or doing a hard-refresh of the page to make sure you've got the latest assets.

--   **Clear the Waterhole cache.** Likewise, sometimes old or corrupted data in the Waterhole/Laravel cache can cause outdated data and assets to be served.
-Run `php artisan cache:clear` to clear the cache.
+-   **Clear the application cache.** Likewise, sometimes old or corrupted data in the Waterhole/Laravel cache can cause outdated assets and translations to be served.
+Run `php artisan waterhole:cache:clear` to clear the Waterhole cache, and `php artisan cache:clear` to clear the Laravel cache.

 *   **Use the latest version of Waterhole.** Bugs and other issues can be fixed with newer versions of the software, so it's always a good idea to [keep up to date](./updating.md).